 With international schools in short supply and long waiting lists becoming the norm, more expatriate parents are considering a Dutch education for their children.
 Deborah Nicholls-Lee examines its pros and cons.

 ‘Within both of the kids’ classes, we’ve got Mexican families, Italian, Portuguese, Japanese, Canadian, – we have a really big mix there,’ says British expatriate Claire Mingay, who has lived in Amsterdam for 12 years.
-But the multi-cultural school that her children attend is not international: it is a Dutch primary school full of expatriates who, like her and her British husband Mark, have made the decision to enroll their children in the Dutch system.
+But the multi-cultural school that her children attend is not international: it is a Dutch primary school full of expatriates who, like her and her British husband Mark, have made the decision to enrol their children in the Dutch system.

 ‘We feel we have the best of both worlds in a Dutch school in the city centre, where there’s a large number of international families,’ she says.
 ‘We have the international context, the teachers are happy to speak to us in English and understand that we don’t speak good Dutch, and that’s made it quite comfortable for us to be in a Dutch system.’